st1hy/Red-Calorie/README.md

 * dagger2 + rxJava + custom MVP + Glide + GreenDao + lots other libraries

 All critique is welcomed and appreciated.

+## Build flavors
+* devtools - manual testing flavor, contains LeakCanary and other debug settings
+* production - clean flavor for publishing, automatic testing etc.

+## Testing
+Mayor functionality is tested with android tests.
+* Runs on Android 26 Virtual Device.
+* For all tests to pass: Window animation scale, Transition animation scale and Animator duration scale must be turn off in developer options.
+* Permissions are automatically accepted using UI Automator